orix-software/orix-software.github.io/docs/kernel/primitives/xfread.md

 !!! tip "See [fread](../../../developer_manual/orixsdk_macros/fread) macro from orix-sdk to use it"

-!!! tip "XFREAD returns the size in A & Y since kernel 2023.2"
+!!! tip "XFREAD returns the size in A & X since kernel 2023.2, previous versions the length must be compute from "

-!!! fail "XFREAD does not manage multiples opened files before kernel 2022.4 "
+!!! fail "XFREAD does not manage two opened files before kernel 2022.4."